 Budget Narrative: Proposers must submit a budget narrative that explains in sufficient detail how the proposed funds will be used to achieve the goals outlined in the proposal.
 The budget narrative has a 1-page limit that will not count toward the above page limit.

-Release of Funds: Funds will be released to successful U.S. PIs after the start of FY15 (October 2014).
+Release of Funds: Funds will be released to successful U.S. PIs after the start of FY16 (October 2015).

-Investigations are to be carried out in the tenth year of Swift's public observations, i.e., April 2014 through March 2015.
+Investigations are to be carried out in the eleventh year of Swift's public observations, i.e., April 2015 through March 2016.

 What the Swift GI program is: